 6. Include a one click opt-out, with a simple description.
 The text Unsubscribe works perfectly when it is underlined and triggers a one click removal from your list.

-7. Where possible stay away from coloured fonts and also large font sizes.
+7. Where possible stay away from coloured fonts and large font sizes.
 Red in particular scores badly in some filters.

 8. Large numerical values can look like financial scams.